bamboothemes/tpl-blankly-wp-feb16/README.md

 # tpl-blankly-wp-feb16
 The repo for the free starter theme called Blankly based on Zen Grid Framework v4.
 You can find the zgf4 universal repo here: https://github.com/locii/zengridframework4-universal

+### Please not ethat this will install in Wordpress only.
+The framework is J and WP compatible but there are some key differences between the template files.

 -----

 Hi Folks,